Curly Endive vs Alexanders

 Curly Endive

-Curly endive, also known as chicory, is a leafy green vegetable characterized by its frilled leaves and slightly bitter flavor.
-It is rich in vitamins and minerals, making it a nutritious addition to salads and dishes.
+Curly endive, also known as chicory, is a leafy green vegetable with a slightly bitter flavor, rich in vitamins and minerals, particularly Vitamin K and A. It is often used in salads and as a garnish due to its unique texture and taste.

 Alexanders